 Take all this information, compile it, and use it to define the position of your book in your genre.
 I like to look for a hierarchy of genres, rather than being strict about it.
 This need not be definitive or exact.

 Let’s say you’ve written a spy thriller novel with lots of mystery and intrigue, exciting action and a host of characters.
 You might think of your book as a thriller.
 A friend might call it a mystery.
 Your reviewers might key in most to the protagonist’s love interest and see it as a romance with action overtones.
 Save all of this data (it’ll be useful in updating your keywords) and decide about your genre.
 You’re the author, so you have the final say.
-Though if you know anyone with publishing experience, I would heavily weigh their thoughts on this matter.

 Remember, this is not about placing your book in the genre you like or think it belongs in.
 This is about placing the book in the genre your readers are interested in.